 Road safety means we understand that following all the road rules and regulations.
 It is not only for the drivers but also for the pedestrians.
-These rules and laws make sure the road safety of the pedestrians and drivers in Canada roads.
+These rules and laws make sure the road safety of pedestrians and drivers on Canadian roads.

 That is why learning and knowing the road rules for an individual is very important.
 As a pedestrian, you should also learn about pedestrian road crossing rules and some ways to keep yourself safe on the road.